Progress report for LNC17-398

 Prior to the harvest of winter camelina in July 2018, weed assessments were done to measure the influence of winter camelina on weed growth (Images 3).
 The four treatments included: winter camelina with and without herbicide, no camelina (fallow) with herbicide, and no camelina (fallow) without herbicide.
 The weed-free (plus herbicide), and weedy check (no herbicide) treatments were used to characterize the degree of weed control affected by winter camelina.
 Early in the spring, the herbicide Dual II Magnum (metalochlor) was sprayed at a rate of 1.67 pts/A on the weed free plots.
 The percent weed coverage was assessed in the first week of July before the harvest of winter camelina.
 The following photo was taken on July 6, 2018, which illustrates the intense weed pressures at the site, as well as the weed suppression provided by the winter camelina (Image 3).

 Winter camelina oilseed yields at the site were lower than oilseed yields previously observed in wheat-camelina rotations (Figure 2).
 However, winter camelina oilseed yield performance was lower than expected across a range of experiments in 2018.
-The regional reduction in winter camelina oilseed production was likely influenced by the late spring thus delaying maturation and development.
-Although winter camelina was lower than previously observed, herbicide treatment did not impact oilseed development and subsequent yield.
-Following the harvest of winter camelina, short season soybeans were planted and then hand harvested in October 2018 yielding 25 bu/ac.
-The combination of short-season soybean and delayed soybean planting date did reduced soybean yield in 2018.
+In 2019, herbicide treatment played a larger role in winter camelina grain performance (P < 0.05).
+Although herbicides did impact camelina grain yields 570 and 810 kg/ha for with and without herbicides respectively, yields were lower than typically observed (e.g., 1500 kg/ha).
+In 2019 herbicide treatments did reduce yields.
+For both years regional reduction in winter camelina oilseed production was likely influenced by the late spring thus delaying maturation and development.
+Although winter camelina was lower than previously observed, herbicide treatment only impacted oilseed development and subsequent yield during the 2019 year.
+Following the harvest of winter camelina, short-season soybeans were planted and then hand-harvested in October 2018 and 2019 yielding 20 to 25 bu/ac.
+The combination of short-season soybean and delayed soybean planting dates did reduced soybean yield in 2018.
 After the harvest of soybeans, soil samples were again taken to evaluate them for soil health parameters such as extractable nitrogen, aggregate stability, and soil respiration.
-The experiment is being repeated at one of the grower’s fields with winter camelina planted September 2018.
-Soil health parameters and soybean yield data will be included in the next report.
+Soil health parameters and soybean yield data will be included in the completion of the project in Oct.
+2020.

 The second-year of data will be collected this year.
 After the completion of the project, (Obj.
 2) economics associated with this new cropping system will be determined.